 The Easter weekend continues… and so much the better!
 Take your family for a game of tennis on the clay courts at the Monte-Carlo Country Club, where you’ll also have a great view of the sea!
 It's the perfect setting for a morning of sport.
 Or you might prefer a spot of golf at the Monte-Carlo Golf Club in a heavenly location looking down over Monaco and the Mediterranean Sea.

-Enjoy great food that’s good for you and the environment at Elsa, a Michelin-starred restaurant that’s 100% organic, where chef Paolo Sari has developed a lavish but healthy Easter menu.
+Enjoy great food that’s good for you and the environment at Elsa, a Michelin-starred restaurant that’s 100% organic, where the chef has developed a lavish but healthy Easter menu.
 Sip on a glass of champagne while the children enjoy a special surprise…

 If you’re leaving Monaco by car, then take a quick detour to enjoy breathtaking views of the Principality from high up in the hinterland.
 In the small town of La Turbie, there’s a rocky outcrop called the Tête de Chien (Dog’s Head) where you’ll have a superb panoramic view that stretches from the Esterel mountain range in France all the way to the town of Bordighera in Italy.
 And you can gaze out over the boundless Mediterranean Sea… See you soon!